Saieiei/NLP/README.md

 ### How to Use
 1. Visit the [live demo](https://saieiei.github.io/NLP/).
 2. In the demo, you'll see a text box.
-Paste the following data into the text box:
+Paste the following data into the text box: or you may write your text and see how the machine works

     ```plaintext
     A 63-year-old male patient without smoking or drinking history was admitted on June 11, 2014.